The Olympus Stylus Epic range is the perfect all-round camera for people who want a camera that delivers both quality and versatility.

 The Mju-II (also known like that in Asia) is not a high-end professional grade camera (of course), but it’s an amazing little camera that will give all amateur photographers a run for their money.
 Yes, it costs a pretty penny.
 But for what it is worth, We feel it is worth every penny and more.

-The price, as we have mentioned before in another post, is very variable.
+The price, as we have mentioned before in another point and shoot post, is very variable.
 You can find it around US$ 150-400.
 Depending mainly on the place where you buy it, and the state in which it is.

 The Size-Quality factor